qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 image:
 ---

-@@intro-samenvatting heuristic
+Once we have a failing test, how do we get to green quickly and in a simple way?
+If we can get away with faking it, we do that.
+It is sometimes the simplest way to get the test to pass, and to remind us to write the next test case.

-One way of [acting stupid in implementation](/@@) is to let the test pass by faking it, for example by returning the expected value as a constant.
-This is allowed, we even recommend it!
+Making a test pass by faking or cheating, for example by returning the expected value as a constant, is an example of [acting stupid in implementation](/@@).
+In TDD cheating is allowed, we even recommend it!
 If you can get away with faking, it means you need another test case to force yourself to write a more generic implementation.

 Faking might feel weird at the beginning, but it helps to proceed towards your goal in baby steps and have continuous progress.